Robert-van-Engelen/ForthMSX/doc/words.md

 _--_

 exit colon definition;
-to EXIT the definition from within a DO-LOOP, first call UNLOOP
+to EXIT the definition from within a DO-LOOP, call UNLOOP first to remove DO-LOOP parameters from the return stack

     : EXIT ?COMP POSTPONE (EXIT) ; IMMEDIATE